 It is often said that the Yin-Yang dialectics relates to the relationship between two contrary objects, but it would be righter to say that it relates to two opposite aspects of a same object: masculine or female are both genders, heat and cold are both temperatures... which take Yin or Yang aspect according to circumstances.
 This second formulation avoids the hypostasis (note 5) about the two objects having kind of conflicting ego (for instance men against women, police against freedom...).
 If there is only one object which assumes both aspects in turn, then there is less hold for this hypostasis and the quality of the relation can be better understood.
 (See in chapter I-5 cases which we called reciprocal situations, axis confusions, clan hypostasis).
 Moreover this formulation is more coherent with that we already used with the other logics, with only one object which property 2, instead of being true or false, is non-dual Yin and Yang.

 Yes man, western philosophy also discovered non-Aristotelian logics!
 Even if this was «forgotten» since.
 Qabalah and many humanist philosophies developed in the 11th and 12th centuries, in Italy, Occitania, and especially in Spain which was still mostly under Arab dominion.
 It was a golden age for arts, tolerance and sciences.
-The inquisition which followed could not destroy everything, as these ideas remained in the hands of secret societies like the Free Masonry.
+The inquisition which followed was not a simple sadistic amusement: it tried to suppress these ideas which were threatening the dualistic religious dogma.
+But it could not destroy everything, as these ideas remained in the hands of secret societies like the Masons.
 They re-emerged at the epochs of Renaissance and French Revolution, and they are at the origin of many modern philosophies, and even of important institutions such as the justice court, which plan was made after the Qabalistic symbol of the Three Pillars that we are about to see.

 The Yin-Yang dialectics shown above envision the possible unbalance between the two terms.
 When this happens, then one of the two terms of a dialectic may have an harmful effect, as it is no longer balanced by the other.
 This important notion is much more developed in the Hebraic Qabalah, which we shall briefly summarise here.